• Aug 12, 2025

 To travel to Omkareshwar from Delhi by air, you need to book a flight ticket to Indore, as there is no direct flight to Omkareshwar.
 After heading to Indore, you can reach the temple by road.

-• Several airlines operate from Indira Gandhi International Airport (DEL) in Delhi to Devi Ahilyabad Holkar Airport (IDR) in Indore to Omkareshwar.
+• Several airlines operate flights from Indira Gandhi International Airport (DEL) in Delhi to Devi Ahilyabad Holkar Airport (IDR) in Indore, then on to Omkareshwar.

-• You can proceed to make the reservation for your scheduled flight through various other airlines or online travel portals.
+• You can proceed to make a reservation for your scheduled flight with other airlines or through online travel portals.

 • Travelling from Delhi airport to Indore takes around 1.5 hours.